dmutti/datasciencecoursera/statistical-inference/course_project_b.md

 ## Data Analysis

 In this section, we are going to perform several tests to compare tooth growth of Guinea pigs by supplement (OJ, VC) and dose (0.5, 1.0, and 2.0 milligrams).
+For every comparation, we will consider the following hypotheses:

+* H_0: Both supplements, for a given dosage, have the same effectiveness
+* H_a: OJ is more effective than VC, for a given dosage.

 ### 0.5 milligrams - OJ versus VC